-7.1 AIR QUALITY
+7.1 SCOPE OF AIR QUALITY MANAGEMENT

-The primary objective of dust control at the CGM is to limit air quality emissions to within acceptable levels as defined by the air quality impact assessment criteria detailed in Section 3.
+The primary objective of dust control at the CGO is to limit air quality emissions to within defined levels for air quality criteria detailed in Section 3.

-In accordance with Development Consent Condition 6.1(b)(i), Barrick will implement best management practice to minimise the off-site dust, odour and fume emissions from the CGM.
-No carbonaceous material/rock occurs in the CGM open pit or in the waste rock emplacements.
-As a result, spontaneous combustion emissions are unlikely to occur at the CGM and are not considered in this AQMP.
-Odour and fume emissions associated with blasting activities at the CGM are addressed within the CGM's Blast Management Plan.
+In accordance with DA14/98 condition 6.1(b)(i), Evolution implements best management practice to minimise the off-site dust, odour and fume emissions from the CGO.
+No carbonaceous material or pyritic rock occurs in the CGO open pit or in the waste rock emplacements.
+As a result, spontaneous combustion is unlikely to occur at the CGO and is not considered in this AQMP.
+Odour and fume emissions associated with blasting activities at the CGO are addressed within the CGO's Blast Management Plan (BMP).